jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 is intended to make it difficult to take political considerations into account when making this decision.
-Political parties are seen as particularly pernicious, to such an extent that Baha'is are not even allowed to belong to such organizations in their civic duties.
+Political parties are seen as particularly pernicious, to such an extent that Baha'is are not even allowed to belong to such organizations in fulfilling their civic duties.
 Again, Shoghi Effendi:

     Let them exercise the utmost vigilance so that the elections are carried out freely, universally and by secret ballot.
 Any form of